ibm-cloud-docs/CDN/rules-and-naming-conventions.md

 Although uppercase letters and periods can pass validation, we suggest that you always use DNS-compliant Bucket names.
 {: note}

-## What are the rules for the Path string for the Origin?
+## What are the rules for the Path string for the origin?
 {: #what-are-the-rules-for-the-path-string-for-the-origin}

 The Path is optional when creating your CDN.
 However, if provided, the Path: